Transition Year France

 We understand that making the decision to attend a Secondary School abroad is not an easy one and we aim to provide you with as much information as possible so you can make an informed decision.

-Students are invited to visit our head office in Goatstown with a parent/guardian or to have an appointment via Skype where we use the opportunity to answer any of your questions and explain the different options available to you.
+Students are invited to have an appointment via Zoom where we use the opportunity to answer any of your questions and explain the different options available to you.

 The next step is to complete a detailed application form, including the provision of two recent school reports and a short paragraph in Spanish introducing yourself to your new host family.